holgerbrandl/holgerbrandl.github.io/_posts/2015-03-01-simple-elegant-caching-using-magrittr-and-quote.md

 {% highlight r %}
 some_iris <- quote(iris %>% filter(Species=="setosa")) %>% cache_it()
 {% endhighlight %}
-By default you don't need to provide a name for the cache file, because `cacheName` is derived from the stringified expression using `digest`, but you can also provide a more descriptive name for the cache file:
+By default we don't need to provide a name for the cache file, because `cacheName` is derived from the stringified expression using `digest`, but we can also provide a more descriptive name for the cache file:

 {% highlight r %}